-STA TE OF NORTH CAROLINA ► File No. - County In The Genera Superior al Court of Jus Court Division STATE OF NORTH CAROLINA Name o f Defendant VS. WAIVER OF SAFEGUARDS DOB Age Highest Level of Education Complete ad SAFEGUARDS G.S.
-15A-1467(b) N.O.
+STAT ΓE OF NORTH CAROLINA ▶ File No. County In The General Court of Justice Superior Court Division STATE OF NORTH CAROLINA Name of Defendant vs. WAIVER OF ivaine or Delendant SAFEGUARDS AND PRIVI LEGES DOB Age Highest Level of Education Completed N.C.
 G.S.
-15A-1467(b) ed Offense(s Date of Offer Date of Conviction Pursuant to N.C.
+15A-1467(b) Convicte d Offense(s,) 1 Alleged L Date of Offer nse Date of Conviction compl This fo Pursuant to N.C.
 G.S.
 15A-1467(b), the convicted person and his/her counsel must review the complete waiver before signing.
 Convicted person's counsel must be present at the signing.
 This form must be notarized.
-The convicted person and his/her attorney must both place their initials to the right of each statement if they agree with the statement and agree to comply with any terms therein.
-The North Carolina Innocence Inquiry Commission shall be referred to as "the Commission" throughout this document.
-1 Lackno owledge that I have been o convicte ed of the offense(s) Initials of Convicted Person (1) Initials of Counsel noted a above by the State of Nort h Caro lina.
-2. I believe that evidence of my complete and factual innocence (2) (2) of the crime(s) for which I was convicted exists.
-(2) 3.
-(3) 4.
-I have I fully ex been appointed or retaine plained the implication tha at signii ng this waiver could (4) (4) 5. (a) My or me or I have waived my counsel is present with me (5a) (5a) ve waived my right to cou (5b) (5b) 6. implications that signing this waiver could have for me.I agree to cooperate fully with the Commission pursuant to N.C.
-G.S.
+The convicted person and his/her attorney must both place their initials to the right of each statement if they agree with the statement and agree to comply with any terms therein. rolina Innocence Inquiry Commis s document. ssion shall be referred to as "the Comm ission" Initials of Convicted Person Initials of Counsel 1. wledge that I have been convict (1) (1) 2. noted above by the State of North Carolina.I believe that evidence of my complete and factual innocence of the crime(s) for which I was convicted exists.
+(2) (2) 3.
+I am requesting that the Commission review my claim of complete factual innocence.
+(3) (3) 4.
+I have been appointed or retained counsel and my counsel has fully explained the implication that signing this waiver could (4) (4) 5. (a) My or me or I have waived my right to counsel is present with me purso (5a) (5a) 1467(b) or (b) I have waived my right to counsel and understand the (5b) (5b) 6.
+I agree ations that signing this waiver cou to cooperate fully with the Comm .S.
 15A-1467(b).
 (6) (6) 7.
-7. I agree to provide full disclosure regarding all inquiry (7) (7) 8.
-I under uncoop stand that if I refuse to co- perative with Commission discontinued pursuant to I staff in any way, the inquiry (8) (8)
+I agree to provide full disclosure regard ments of the Commission pursua (7) (7) 8.
+I under uncoop y. stand that if I refuse to cooperate perative with Commission staff in discontinued pursuant to N.C.
+G any way, the inquiry (8) (8)